 Other key lawyers:

-- Assisting a client in the consultancy sector with a criminal investigation concerning bribery, misuse of corporate assets, illegal taking of interests and breach of trust.
+- Representing a client involved as a suspect in a criminal case concerning among others misuse of corporate assets and breach of trust.

 Other key lawyers: